Being Different Can Be A Good Thing.

 A Fish Out of Water

 Quitting high school in the eleventh grade did not afford me with the social background or the necessary education to fit in with this crowd.
 Having the Tourettes Trifecta ( Tourettes, OCD, ADHD) made me feel like the proverbial fish out of water.
 At one point I was actually driving a Cadillac Coupe D Ville, wearing custom-made suits and expensive shoes.
 Now for the pinnacle, I actually bought a floor length Mahogany Ranch mink coat.
 I looked something like a fuzzy bowling ball.
-I have always believed that if you are going to do something, don’t do it halfway, go all the way.
+My personal belief is that if you are going to do something, don’t do it halfway, go all the way.